yousifsabah0/base/docs/docker/002-containerization.md

 - Virtualization / Creates a virtual machine (VM) with a complete guest operating system, offering a higher level of isolation but consuming more resources.
 - Containerization / Packages an application with its dependencies, sharing the host kernel and offering greater resource efficiency and faster deployment.

+## Practical Example

+Traditionally, deploying an application could involve:

+- Setting up the Server
+- Managing Dependencies
+- Configuration Hassles

+Here's how containerization streamlines this process:

+- Container Image Creation
+- Deployment
+- Running on the Server